 For synthetic experiments, we fix $n=200$ and $K = k = 5$, and assign the objects uniformly to one of the $k$ clusters.

 Let $\mu \sim \mathcal{U}(0, 1)$ be uniformly distributed and

 where $p$ is the noise ratio.
 The similarity matrix $\bA = (a_{ij})$ is then constructed as follows:

 For each parameter configuration, we generate a similarity matrix, perform the clustering five times and then report the average results in Figure \ref{fig:synth1}.
-We observe that the different FW methods are considerably more robust w.r.t. the noise in pairwise measurements and yields higher quality results.
-Also, the performance of all FW variants is consistent with different parameter configurations, whereas RD is more sensitive to the number of iterations $t$ and cutoff $\delta$.
+We observe that the different FW methods are considerably more robust w.r.t. the noise in pairwise measurements and yield higher quality results.
+Also, the performance of FW variants is consistent with different parameter configurations, whereas RD is more sensitive to the number of iterations $t$ and the cutoff parameter $\delta$.